 Devices containing the Android and Apple iOS operating systems account for almost all mobile phone sales, of the 383 million mobile devices reportedly sold during the first quarter of 2018, 86.2% were Android based and 12.9% on iOS.

-There are a number of similarities as well as differences between the 2 operating systems which are only briefly summarised below.
+There are a number of similarities as well as differences between the Android and iOS operating systems which are only briefly summarised below.

 There are approximately 3,500,000 apps available to Android devices on the Google Play Store and approximately 2,200,000 available on the App Store for iOS based devices.

-Apple devices have always been expensive within the mainstream market and continue to be, however, they now offer different levels of cost for a broader range of devices in order to better compete with the increasing competition from other manufacturers including Samsung and Huawei.
+Apple iOS devices have always been expensive within the mainstream market and continue to be, however, they now offer different levels of cost for a broader range of devices in order to better compete with the increasing competition from Android based manufacturers including Samsung and Huawei.